ericcornelissen/shescape/README.md

 Below is a basic example of how to use _Shescape_.
-In this example `spawn` is used to invoke a shell command and `shescape.quoteAll` is used to quote and escape any character in any of the arguments specified by `userInput`.
+In this example `spawn` is used to invoke a shell command and `shescape.quoteAll` is used to quote and escape any _dangerous_ character in any of the arguments specified by `userInput`.

 ```js
 const cp = require("child_process");